 How long does bankruptcy stay on a credit report?

 Bankruptcy can stay on your report for up to ten years, though some creditors might not report it for that long.
 During this time, as long as you pay your bills on time, the impact of the bankruptcy will lessen, and you can quickly increase your credit score.
 Starting with a clean financial state can help you rebuild your credit and begin saving for the future.
 An experienced Memphis bankruptcy lawyer can guide you as you rebuild.
+With the advocacy of a liquidation lawyer Memphis, TN residents trust, bankruptcy can usually be completed within 3-6 months from the date of filing.

 We offer many resources to help you move forward, during and after bankruptcy.
 We’ve helped many of our clients find a vehicle loan shortly after filing.
 Other clients have obtained mortgages through the Federal Housing Administration, which are specifically intended for borrowers with moderate or low incomes.